 Dr. Gualtieri's research focuses on digital health communication.
 Recent projects are on:

-- Best practices and regulations in the use of social media for participant recruitment in clinical trials;
+- Strategic use of social media for participant recruitment in clinical trials

-- Patients use of online communities and social media for social support across diseases;
+- Patient use of online communities and social media for social support

 Gualtieri, L, Rosenbluth, S, and Phillips, J. Can a Free Wearable Activity Tracker Change Behavior?
 The Impact of Trackers on Adults in a Physician-Led Wellness Group.
 Journal of Medical Internet, Vol 5, No 4 (2016): Oct-Dec.